laurisolivares-dev/ai-job-market-analysis/README.md

 This comparison helps plan **my next learning steps**.

 ---
+##🧾 Conclusions

+This project allowed me to enhance my skills in data cleaning, transformation, and visualization.
+I identified market trends in AI job opportunities, experience demands, and salary distribution across major countries.

+As a Junior Data Engineer candidate, this project reinforces my ability to handle real-world datasets and deliver actionable insights using Python and Pandas.

+I look forward to applying these skills in professional environments and continuing my learning path in data engineering tools and pipelines.

+---

 ## 🔄 Next Steps

 ✔️ Deepen knowledge in PyTorch, TensorFlow, and Scala